ebekker/ebekker.github.io.OLD/1/running-powershell-on-aws-lambda.md

 And I should make special mention, especially befitting to this article, the excellent support for managing all things AWS with the [`AWSPowerShell` module](http://docs.aws.amazon.com/powershell/latest/userguide/pstools-getting-set-up.html).

+### Why Serverless?

+### Why AWS Lambda?

+Support for PowerShell on a Serverless (or FaaS) platform already exists in Azure, so why reproduce this in AWS?
+Simple, if your infrastructure is already hosted in AWS, then it make sense to host infrastructure management and suppot there as well.
+Especially when you consider the special integrations and support that Lambda provides for private networking (VPC) and security (IAM), running PowerShell tasks on Lambda gives you special support to automate!

+### Why?
+Because you can!

+This exercise attempts to put together a number of well-established, as well as still evovling, tools and techniques to prove you can do something that probably would have been unthinkable just a short couple of years ago.

+It brings together technologies from different disciplines and different vendors to provide something that could be genuinely useful and gives a hint at what could be possible in the future.

+## What?

 ### Serverless Infrastructure Management

 In the traditional approach, you would be executing POSH to manage your infrastructure